FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-brussels.md

 description: The Filecoin community is descending upon Brussels, Belgium from July 8-11, alongside EthCC 2024, for an exploration into the realms of decentralized AI, DePIN, and compute.
-Join us for insightful talks, hands-on workshops, networking opportunities, and can’t miss announcements from trailblazing Filecoin ecosystem teams building at the forefront of the data economy.
+Join us for insightful talks, hands-on workshops, networking opportunities, and can't miss announcements from trailblazing Filecoin ecosystem teams building at the forefront of the data economy.
 created-on: 2024-01-29T15:53:57.402Z